United Front (1970–1979, Kerala): Mini Front Government (1969–1970)

 constituted a Mini Front which formed government with the external support from Indian National Congress.

 C. Achutha Menon (CPI) was sworn in as Chief Minister on 1 November 1969.
 But the split in Indian Socialist Party and group politics within the Congress party led to the fall of Achutha Menon government on 1 August 1970.

-The Keala state came under President's rule from 4 August 1970 to 3 October 1970.
+The Kerala state came under President's rule from 4 August 1970 to 3 October 1970.

 Formation of United Front (1970)

 The 1970 Kerala Legislative Assembly election saw the political parties contesting mainly as three alliances.